Brick Court Chambers

 • INTERNATIONAL/EU M

 Prior to coming to the bar, Joanna acted in cases before the European Court of Human Rights, African Commission on Human and Peoples’ Rights, Inter-American Commission on Human Rights, and various UN Working Groups and Special Mandates.
-She is continuing to develop an international practice and has experience with cross border litigation and complex questions of private international law.
+She is continuing to develop an international practice and has experience with cross border litigation and questions of international law.

 Recent experience includes: